 Catering to Millennials

-Technology has been integrated into most facets of culture and has significantly transformed the restaurant industry in the past two years.
+Technology has been integrated into most corners of culture and has significantly transformed the restaurant industry in the past two years.
 This trend will continue, particularly for taking orders, carry-out, paying, and online reputation.
 Many restaurants and cafes are replacing traditional wait staff by providing tablets or phone apps to place orders.
 Restaurants need to be developing friendly mobile apps that integrate into their POS systems.
 Having the ability to order through your website is a must.

 Several years ago there was an explosion of microbreweries.
 From 2012 to 2015, the number of craft breweries grew from 1,149 to 2,397, an increase of 108%.
 While we expect this market to remain strong, we believe that there will be a strong trend to open distilleries as part of an upscale casual restaurant.